Contributed By Addleshaw Goddard

 This convention provides for enforcement of judgments based on exclusive choice of court agreements, concluded on or after 1 October 2015, from signatory states.
-The ratified signatories to the convention are currently the EU, Singapore, Mexico, Montenegro and the UK, which acceded in its own right at the end of the Brexit TP.
+The ratified signatories to the Convention are currently the EU, Singapore, Mexico, Montenegro and the UK, which acceded in its own right at the end of the Brexit TP.

 The Common Law Position

 Judgments from states with which the UK has no treaty arrangements for enforcement – notably the USA, China and Russia – will need to be enforced in England and Wales under English common law.
 This requires fresh proceedings to be issued in the English courts, based on the foreign judgment.

 After obtaining a judgment that is enforceable in England and Wales, it is then open to a judgment creditor to consider the domestic enforcement options discussed above.

 This is mentioned for completeness.
 Its progress should be monitored by those with an interest in international judicial co-operation.

 Not to be confused with the Hague Choice of Court Convention 2005 mentioned above, the Hague Judgments Convention was finalised in July 2019.
 The new Convention goes much further than the 2005 Convention.
 It is not limited to judgments based on exclusive jurisdiction clauses.
 And, in contrast to the 2005 Convention, employment and consumer contracts are within scope.
 Currently, only three states are signatories – Israel, Ukraine and Uruguay – and none has ratified the Convention, so it is not yet in force.
 No formal steps have been taken by the UK towards signing the Convention, but it should not be ruled out.